 She mentioned that it was a special just for us, and not for anyone else!
 Again, thumbs up to the Novotel Citygate Hotel staff… as they attended to our dietary requirements well.

 We then had a couple more drinks but turned to drinking wine.
-Max had a Sauvignon Blanc and I chose the Chardonnay.
+Paul had a Sauvignon Blanc and I chose the Chardonnay.
 The wines were actually quite nice… and we decided to take a photo with Lantau Island in the background.

 The Selection Of Food And Drinks At The Evening Session